 For Excel format files, dates are automatically converted to Basic ISO format.
-If the dates originally contained a time-of-day component this will be removed.
+If the dates originally contained a time-of-day component (also known as a timestamp) this will be removed.

 For CSV files, the original formatting will be retained, but the values will need converting to Basic ISO format for use in Quantemplate.
 In doing so Date Cleanse will remove any time-of-day components.

 If your use case requires the time component to be retained and extracted to separate column, put in an Extract operation before Date Cleanse and use the following regex:

 Quantemplate's date capabilities also include date functions in Calculate for performing date arithmetic,

 and a Date Output operation for formatting dates for downstream systems.